shae-thompson/shae-thompson/README.md

 - 👋 Hi, I’m @shae-thompson
-- 👀 I’m interested in dogs, plants and nissan cubes
+- 👀 I’m interested in dogs, plants and nissan cubes.
-- 🌱 I’m currently learning web development, and also study law and finance
+- 🌱 I’m currently learning web development through University of Adelaide Coding Bootcamp, and also study law and finance at QUT.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on something
 - 📫 How to reach me ...

 <!---